Real-Skill/javascript-tasks/README.md

 * **karma** task:

-    * responsible for running unit tests in two different modes
-    * includes two subtasks: `dev` which keeps the karma server up after a test run and `unit` which runs tests and exits
-    * both subtasks use the same `karma.conf.js` configuration file
+    * should use `karma.conf.js` configuration file

-* **wiredep** task:

-    * should inject bower dependencies directly into the `index.html` file,
-    * for the `bootstrap` component inject only the CSS part
+    * should contain `unit` subtask which runs all tests

 ## Setup